ModeratorPieter BevelanderProfessor of International Migration and Ethnic RelationsMalmö University

 - Ahmed Amdihun, Programme Manager, IGAD Climate Prediction and Applications Centre (ICPAC)

-Creating a balanced narrative on migration in Africa: exploring data solutions and communication strategies for better development impact
+V. Creating a balanced narrative on migration in Africa: exploring data solutions and communication strategies for better development impact

 Migration in Africa is natural, complex and multifaceted, and presents both opportunities and challenges for individuals, communities, states and international organizations.
 While people on the move contribute to economic growth, cultural enrichment, and social diversity, public concerns in Africa and Europe regarding mobility, integration, security, and resources have created a polarising narrative surrounding migration.
 In order to foster informed discussions and effective policymaking, it is essential to present an accurate and fully balanced narrative that encompasses both the positive contributions of migrants and the potential challenges they face during their journey.
-Building on a previous policy event held at the Global Forum on Migration and Development (GFMD) in January 2024 in Geneva, this parallel session aims to discuss the importance of using data-driven solutions and effective communication strategies to create a comprehensive understanding of migration dynamics.
+Building on a previous joint OECD-SCB policy event held during the Global Forum on Migration and Development (GFMD) in January 2024 in Geneva, this parallel session aims to discuss the importance of using data-driven solutions and effective communication strategies to create a comprehensive understanding of migration dynamics.
 By bringing together insights from various organizations, the event will promote a collaborative approach to fostering a balanced narrative on migration that supports informed dialogue and policymaking.

 Moderator: Muhanad Sammar, Project Manager, Statistics Sweden